 First of all, this isn’t necessarily a date idea for someone you haven’t met in person yet.
-It’s more of an “I met you at Veg Speed Date and we have mutual friends and my cousin vouches for you and I feel comfortable having you in my kitchen” kind of thing.
+It’s more of an “I met you through a dating app and we have mutual friends and my cousin vouches for you and I feel comfortable having you in my kitchen” kind of thing.

 If that’s all good, and you feel safe being at this newbie’s house (or vice-versa), then your next step is to have a plan and be prepared.
 This, of course, means to decide what you’re making and bring groceries (as well as any necessary cooking tools).
 I recommend dishes that are light, easy to prepare, fun, and flavorful.

 You can peek through a vegan cookbook or online recipes, but there are some recipes on my blog that are just about perfect for a first date.